-K: I am so pleased with the reaction on social media, there is 30,000 people involved, it’s quite humbling to realise people are still into us.
+K: I am so pleased with the reaction on social media, there are 30,000 people involved, it’s quite humbling to realise people are still into us.

 JP: I’m made up, all these gigs we have been doing on the mainland in England and Scotland off the beaten track we have been getting full audiences every night, they are packed all over the country there’s something going on.
 We are not looking to reclaim lost ground we are just looking to do what we do best; we are a fucking good band.